-2.1.1 Managing HTTPS Certificates
+Managing HTTPS Certificates

 The router includes a self-signed HTTPS certificate.
-Due to the inability to validate this certificate's identity, web browsers may display a warning message.
-To address this, you can upload your own certificate, signed by a Certification Authority, to the router.
-If you wish to use your own certificate (for example, in combination with a dynamic DNS service), you should replace the /etc/certs/https_cert and /etc/certs/https_key files on the router.
-This replacement can be easily performed via the GUI on the HTTP configuration page, as detailed in Chapter 4.17.3.
+Since the identity of this certificate cannot be validated, web browsers may display a warning message.
+To avoid this warning, you can upload your own certificate-signed by a Certification Authority-to the router.
+If you wish to use your own certificate (for example, in combination with a dynamic DNS service), replace the /etc/certs/https_cert and /etc/certs/https_key files on the router.
+This can easily be done via the GUI on the HTTP configuration page, as detailed in Chapter 3.17.3.

-To utilize the router's self-signed certificate without encountering the security message (due to domain disagreement) each time you log in, follow these steps:
+To use the router's self-signed certificate without encountering the security warning (due to a domain name mismatch) each time you log in, follow these steps:

-- Add a DNS record to your DNS system: For Linux/Unix OS, edit /etc/hosts, or for Windows OS, navigate to C:\WINDOWS\system32\drivers\etc\hosts, or configure your own DNS server.
-Insert a new record pairing the router's IP address with a domain name derived from its MAC address (the MAC address of the first network interface, as seen in the Network Status on the router's web interface), using dashes instead of colons for separation.
-For instance, a router with the MAC address 00:11:22:33:44:55 would use the domain name 00-11-22-33-44-55. - Access the router via this new domain name address (e.g., https://00-11-22-33-44-55).
-Should the security warning appear, proceed to add an exception so the message will not recur (e.g., in the Firefox Web browser).
-If the option to add an exception is unavailable, export the certificate to a file and import it to your browser or operating system.
+- Add a DNS record to your DNS system.
+For Linux/Unix systems, edit /etc/hosts; for Windows, navigate to C:\WINDOWS\system32\drivers\etc\hosts; or configure your own DNS server.
+Insert a new record pairing the router's IP address with a domain name derived from its MAC address (specifically, the MAC address of the first network interface, as shown in the Network Status on the router's web interface), using dashes instead of colons for separation.
+For example, a router with the MAC address 00:11:22:33:44:55 would use the domain name 00-11-22-33-44-55. - Access the router via this new domain name (e.g., https://oo-11-22-33-44-55).
+If a security warning appears, add an exception to prevent it from recurring (for example, in the Firefox web browser).
+If the option to add an exception is unavailable, export the certificate to a file and import it into your browser or operating system.

-Note: Utilizing a domain name based on the router's MAC address may not be compatible with all combinations of operating systems and browsers.
+Note: Using a domain name based on the router's MAC address may not be compatible with all operating system and browser combinations.

-2.1.2 Allowed and Restricted Input Characters
+Allowed and Restricted Input Characters

-When configuring the router via the web interface, it is crucial to avoid using forbidden characters in any input field, not solely the password fields.
-Below are the specified valid and forbidden characters.
-Note that for certain fields, the "space" character might also be disallowed.
+When configuring the router via the web interface, it is crucial to avoid using forbidden characters in any input field-not just in password fields.
+Below are the valid and forbidden characters for input.
+Note that, in some cases, the space character may also be disallowed.

 '''

-Valid characters include: 0-9 a-z A-Z , + - . / : = ? ! # % @ [ ] { } ^{\sim} Forbidden characters comprise: " $ & ' ( ) ; < > \ ^{\sim} |
+Valid characters include: 0-9 a-z A-Z , + - . / : = ? ! # % @ [ ] { } ~ Forbidden characters include: " $ & ' ( ) ; < > \ ^ ' |

 '''

-Please pay special attention to these guidelines during configuration, as entering invalid characters can lead to errors or unintended behavior.
+It is important to follow these guidelines during configuration, as entering invalid characters can lead to errors or unintended behavior.

-2.1.3 Supported Certificate Formats
+Supported Certificate Formats